immannan/elasticsearch/md/Lab_3.md

       },
 ```

-Please take a note of the following:
+Take a note of the following:

 -   The `hits.total.value` field in the response shows how